sveetch/py-css-styleguide/docs/usage/auto_excludes.rst

 Automatic with name exclusions
 ==============================

-This is the simplest way to use, you will let the serializer automatically describe every reference rules existing within the CSS manifest.
+This way is still in "automatic describing all references" but you are able to exclude some references.

 Write a Sass file that will use the helpers and settings to build a CSS manifest: